Orange-OpenSource/metamorphosed/README.md

-# metAMmoRphosED: the AMR editor
+# metAMoRphosED: the AMR editor

-* _metAMmoRphosED_ is a graphical editor to edit Abstract Meaning Representations graphs (in PENMAN) format easily. _metAMmoRphosED_ displays the graph in a graphical format and allows adding/deleting instances, edges, attributes and comments in a simple way.
+* _metAMoRphosED_ is a graphical editor to edit Abstract Meaning Representations graphs (in PENMAN) format easily. _metAMoRphosED_ displays the graph in a graphical format and allows adding/deleting instances, edges, attributes and comments in a simple way.
-* _metAMmoRphosED_ reads and writes AMR-files as proposed by the principal AMR site (https://amr.isi.edu/) and used in the AMr corpora proposed there and by LDC (https://catalog.ldc.upenn.edu/LDC2020T02)
+* _metAMoRphosED_ reads and writes AMR-files as proposed by the principal AMR site (https://amr.isi.edu/) and used in the AMr corpora proposed there and by LDC (https://catalog.ldc.upenn.edu/LDC2020T02)
-* _metAMmoRphosED_ runs as a local Web server, an internet browser must be used to navigate through the sentences and modifiy them.
+* _metAMoRphosED_ runs as a local Web server, an internet browser must be used to navigate through the sentences and modifiy them.
 If the edited file is under git version control, every modification is automatically commited to the local repository.
-* _metAMmoRphosED_ can be started in comparison mode in order to compare two AMR files (e.g. a gold file and a system file, see section [AMR file comparison](#amr-file-comparison))
+* _metAMoRphosED_ can be started in comparison mode in order to compare two AMR files (e.g. a gold file and a system file, see section [AMR file comparison](#amr-file-comparison))
-* _metAMmoRphosED_ provides to annotate coreferences in AMR graphs of sentences from a single text.
+* _metAMoRphosED_ provides to annotate coreferences in AMR graphs of sentences from a single text.
 See [coref/README.md](coref/README.md) for more information
-* _metAMmoRphosED_ allows to download the displayed graphs as SVG or to export all graphs in either SVG, PDF or PNG format
+* _metAMoRphosED_ allows to download the displayed graphs as SVG or to export all graphs in either SVG, PDF or PNG format
-* _metAMmoRphosED_ provides a script to calculate inter-annotator agreement (see section [Inter-annotator agreement](#inter-annotator-agreement))
+* _metAMoRphosED_ provides a script to calculate inter-annotator agreement (see section [Inter-annotator agreement](#inter-annotator-agreement))

 Current version 3.3.0 (see [CHANGES.md](CHANGES.md))